HaifaJendoubi/ros-code-intelligence-platform/README.md

 - ROS community for excellent documentation
 - React and FastAPI teams for amazing frameworks
 - Open source contributors worldwide
+- Tailwind CSS for the utility-first approach
+- Lucide for beautiful open-source icons

 ---